TheJelmega/prog-lang/design/README.md

 <assoc-fn-body> := ';' | <fn-body>
 ```
 An associated function is allowed to leave out a body, if this is done, the function must be implemented (either down the trait bounded by the current trait), or by the type that implements the trait.
-If an associated function has it's body defined, this definition will act as the default definition of the function.
+If an associated function has its body defined, this definition will act as the default definition of the function.

 Any function that in the base interface may have its default implementation overwritten by the current interface, for this the weak keyword `override` can be used.
 As this might cause some issues between between common 'child' interfaces, for more info about this conflict, please check [here](#7122-function-override-resolution).

 > _Note_: Overridden functions do not define a function with the same name for the current trait, but instead exclusively overwrites a default implementation.

 #### Trait function override resolution

-As traits can override the default implementation of a supertrait without inserting a new function into the current trait, there is a possiblity for these overrided to incur the so-called "diamond problem".
+As traits can override the default implementation of a supertrait without inserting a new function into the current trait, there is a possiblity for these overrides to incur the so-called "diamond problem".
 Imagine a trait `A`, defining a function foo (with or without a default implementation).
 2 traits, `B` and `C` both have `A` as a supertrait and overide the default implementation.
 Finally a trait `D` would now be declared, having both `B` and `C` as supertrait.